Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 - sore throat or cough

-- difficulty breathing (in some cases)
+- breathing difficulty in some cases

-- unusual sleepiness or confusion
+- unusual drowsiness or confusion

 - seizures